victorspt/immTagCo/README.md

 There are a few global variables in Vim that control how the plugin behaves.

-`g:turn_immTagCo_on`
+`g:turnOffImmTagCo`

-Default value: "1"
+Default value: "0"

-This variable is used to turn the plugin on when it is assigned the value of "1" or to turn it off when assigned the value of "0".
+This variable is used to turn the plugin off when it is assigned the value of "1".
+The default value of "0" is used to keep the plugin turned on.